 - Monitoring quality control

 Some of these responsibilities are part of a clinical medical assistant’s role in smaller settings, but as private practices grow larger, dedicated technical support specialties are evolving.

 Once done exclusively in hospitals, minor surgical procedures and routine diagnostics are now performed in doctor’s offices.
 While it’s easier for patients to have services delivered at a single site, the rules surrounding the care and maintenance of equipment don’t change.
 Proper sanitation and safety of medical gear are paramount, and the same level of expertise is required to perform procedures regardless of the setting.

 A medical assistant’s duties may vary depending on the specialty of the practice.
-A medical assistant working in a dermatology practice, for example, may focus on clinical proecdures which may include instrument sterilization.
-In a cardiology practice, a medical assistant may focus on performing electrocardiograms.
+A medical assistant working in a dermatology practice, for example, may focus on clinical procedures which may include instrument sterilization.
+In a cardiology specialty practice, a medical assistant may focus on performing electrocardiograms.

 Technical specialties are perfect opportunities for those who enjoy science or who prefer to master one task rather than be a jack-of-all-trades.
 Math, reading and time management skills contribute to the success of this type of position.

 A phlebotomist draws blood samples, but there’s much more to the job than that.
 The results of blood tests are a large part of how physicians diagnose illness and make treatment decisions, so using appropriate techniques when obtaining and handling samples is critical.
 As part of the role, medical assistants working as phlebotomists are expected to:

 - Understand the basics of test methodology